felipelaptrin/cdktf-lambda/README.md

 ```

 ## Infrastructure
-The deployed infrastructure consist in a dummy Lambda and an S3 bucket
+The deployed infrastructure consists of a dummy Lambda and a S3 bucket